AshParker19/42_minishell/docs/documentation.md

 - **Single Quotes**:\
 Enclosing text in single quotes `'` prevents the shell from interpreting any metacharacters within the quoted sequence.
 - **Double Quotes**:\
-Using double quotes `"` also prevents interpretation of metacharacters, except for the dollar sign `$`, which is used for [:book: variable expansion](#variable-expansion).
+Using double quotes `"` also prevents interpretation of metacharacters, except for the dollar sign `$`, which is used for [:book:variable expansion](#variable-expansion).

 If you use single quotes inside double quotes, the single quotes will be interpreted as normal characters and vice versa.

 :bulb: The outer quotes are always the contextual quotes.\
 :bulb: A contextual quote (single or double) must always be closed with the matching quote.\
-:warning: If contextual quotes are not closed, frankenshell prints an error and updates the [:book: exit status](#exit-status) to `2`.
+:warning: If contextual quotes are not closed, frankenshell prints an error and updates the [:book:exit status](#exit-status) to `2`.

 <details>
   <summary>✏️ Examples</summary>